Vollbrecht/callback-bug/README.md

 For bug reproduction use the following minimal repository: https://github.com/Vollbrecht/callback-bug

-For demonstatrion purpose both run at the same time, but commenting one function out and only let one run does not change the behaviour.
+For demonstration purpose both run at the same time, but commenting one function out and only let one run does not change the behavior.

-## Working of the provided example
+## Workings of the provided example
-There is a seperate thread that updates an "phase" value into a global mutexed variable.
-Its used to create the animation effetct.
+There is a separate thread that updates an "phase" value into a global mutexed variable.
+Its used to create the animation effect.
 The thread also executes `     sixtyfps::invoke_from_event_loop` to update the context.
 The appwindow.60 defines both needed callbacks and the two Images that should be drawn.
-The main function only  bootstrep the thread,create both callbacks and than run ui.run()
+The main function only  bootstrap the thread,create both callbacks and than run ui.run()